 Date Written: December 13, 2019

 Regulators often impose rules that constrain the behavior of market participants.
-We propose a new framework in which to study optimal regulation, representing the policy choice as a delegation problem overlaying a mechanism design problem: a regulator chooses a set of permitted mechanisms to influence how a mechanism designer and other agents interact.
-We adopt this approach to study regulation in insurance markets.
-A regulator restricts the menus of contracts an informed firm is allowed to offer, the firm offers a permitted menu to each consumer, and consumers choose contracts from offered menus.
-Under an ordering on consumer types and firm signals are ordered in a way that reflects coverage need, the regulator can fully leverage the firm's information by forcing the firm to offer specified additional options on each menu.
-Several extensions illustrate the applicability of our framework.
+We study the design of regulatory policy in an insurance market as a delegation problem.
+A regulator restricts the menus of contracts an informed firm is permitted to offer, the firm offers a permitted menu to each consumer, and consumers choose contracts from offered menus.
+If consumer types and firm signals are ordered in a way that reflects coverage need, the regulator can leverage the firm's information by forcing the firm to offer specified additional options on each menu.
+Several extensions illustrate the practical application of our results.